Vegan Stuffed Butternut Squash (Thanksgiving For Two)

 Serving sizes, especially when cooking dinner for two, is very subjective.
-I personally think 1 whole squash will feed 1 person along with a small salad.
+I personally think 1 whole squash will feed 1 person along with green onion salad.
 That would make it 2 servings.

 Ingredients For Vegan Stuffed Butternut Squash

-The ingredients for roasted stuffed butternut squash are pantry-friendly.
+The ingredients for vegan stuffed butternut squash are pantry-friendly.
 In fact, you may be able to make this for dinner right now:

 - Olive Oil: Part of what makes this recipe vegan is using oil instead of butter.
 Use a high-quality extra virgin olive oil suitable for sautéing and roasting (not a finishing oil).
 You can also use butter (vegan or not).